Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_English.md

 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-It seems that you've provided a reference to a file rather than text to translate.
-If you could provide the specific text you would like translated, I'd be happy to help!
-Additionally, let me know if you want any particular emojis included in the translation. 😊
+It seems like you've provided a file path that refers to a Markdown file, rather than a specific text that needs to be translated.
+If you could share the actual text that requires translation, I'd be happy to help translate it into English and add some emojis to make it engaging!
+Please provide the content. 😊